-Unfortunately, most of us take what we live in for granted.
-We don’t give it the sleep it requires, the nourishment it needs, the water it craves, the supplements that would likely help or the peace and quiet it relishes.
-Instead, we bombard it with stress – some unintentionally and some of our own making, we drink or smoke too much, take to too many drugs (prescription or otherwise), eat horribly and wonder why as we age, things begin to fall apart.
-I was a perfect example of neglect run amuck.
+Unfortunately, most of us take our physical selves for granted and frankly, take better care of the cars we drive.
+We don’t give our bodies the sleep they require, the nourishment they need, the water they crave, the supplements that would likely be of benefit or the peace and quiet they relish.
+Instead, we bombard our bodies with stress – some unintentionally and some of our own making, we drink or smoke too much, take to too many drugs (prescription or otherwise), eat horribly and wonder why as we age, things begin to fall apart.
+I was a perfect example of uber-neglect.

-After more than a dozen years of much of the above, living with unrelenting stress – no vacations and tying be superwoman – my body finally gave out.
-The first of my first incurable illnesses occurred.
-As most of you know, I then switched gears in life and realized conventional medicine wasn’t helping me with the conditions they labeled chronic or incurable – instead, I just was given more and more drugs.
-Once I broke free and begin to try a more natural approach that nurtured my body, this body miracle began to heal itself.
-The rheumatoid arthritis, leukemia, chronic allergies, psoriasis, hyperthyroidism and later, even neutropenia disappeared and my body became it’s own extraordinary self.
+After more than a dozen years of being a postergirl for the lifestyle described above, living with unrelenting stress – no vacations and tying be superwoman – my body finally gave out.
+The first of my incurable illnesses surfaced.
+Then, as most of you know, I switched gears and realized that the conventional medical approach wasn’t helping me at all with the conditions they'd labeled chronic or incurable.
+What they were suggesting was actually counter-productive; they just gave me more and more drugs.

-Granted, it’s a little older now – and gravity has its disadvantages, as we all notice over time, but basically speaking – I’m not the worse for wear, look much younger than my seven plus decades and am grateful each day for my first and most amazing birthday gift.
+Granted, this body of mine is a little older now – and gravity has its disadvantages, but basically – I’m not the worse for wear, look much younger than my seven plus decades and am grateful each day for my first and most amazing birthday gift ever.

-I hope you will also begin to look at your body differently, listen to its signals and let it guide you through its reactions and internal voices to better health – in fact, perfect health.
+I hope this blog will help you, too, change your perspective about your body - begin to treat it with respect, listen to its signals and let it guide you with its reactions and internal voices so you will also find better health – in fact, perfect health.
 It’s never too late.